 Forests Today and Forever offers a variety of programs for diverse audiences to promote awareness about forest management, and to support understanding of Oregon’s forests.
-Programs take place at working tree farms in our area, which are generously donated by forest landowners in support of education.
-Our cornerstone program is Forest Field Days, which serves 2,500 middle school students each year.
-We also offer tours for high school students, university and college classes, and other adult groups.
+Many of our programs take place at working tree farms in the area, which are generously donated by forest landowners in support of education.
+Our cornerstone program is Forest Field Days, which serves 1,700-2,000 middle school students each year.
+We also offer programs for outdoor schools, tours for high school students, university and college classes, and adult groups.
 At the Oregon Logging Conference, we provide school tours for fourth and fifth graders.
 Our programs are flexible, and we will work with teachers and other program leaders to create an experience that meets both our mission and your objectives.

 Here are our guiding values:

 - FTF values promoting awareness about the region’s forests through experiential and field-based learning opportunities for youth and adults.

 - FTF values working forests as an important influence in the region’s past, present and future.

 - FTF values sustainable forest practices, simultaneously meeting economic and community needs, while protecting the health and biodiversity of the forest ecosystem.